 - being assisted by campus officials in notifying law enforcement authorities;

 - only seeking medical attention and taking time to learn about and consider if you want to file a formal complaint;

 - talking about the incident to a confidential staff member such as a counselor, a health service practitioner or the campus minister;

-- interim measures, if appropriate, such as a no communication directive; Safety and Security escort on campus; emotional support through counseling services; residential, academic or employment modification;
+- asking for interim measures, if reasonably available, such as a no communication directive; Safety and Security escort on campus; emotional support through counseling services; residential, academic or employment modification;

 - upholding any court action, etc.;